 Barkhatova asked if the class remembered the concept of “cognates” she’d discussed before, words derived from the same root.
 Just look at “attack” and “ataque,” “chemicals” and “químicos,” she said.
 “This word is the same across languages,” she said.

 Barkhatova led the class through one more round of gestures, this time while reading the article in Spanish.

-In academic circles, educators call the Bridge is a “contrastive analysis” that increases “metalinguistic awareness.”
-In simpler terms, they’re just making clear what rules govern each language, side by side.
-They review the differences in pronunciation, vocabulary, syntax and idioms wherever there might be a mix-up.
+In academic circles, educators call the Bridge a “contrastive analysis” that increases “metalinguistic awareness.”
+Translated into simpler terms, they’re just making clear what rules govern each language, side by side.
+They review the differences in pronunciation, vocabulary, word order and idioms wherever there might be a mix-up.